Chengde Hebei, China Travel Guide

 Fine dining experiences occur within luxury hotels or specialized restaurants focusing on Imperial Cuisine.

-Mid-range restaurants are plentiful, delivering quality local specialties.
-Street food offers quick, flavorful, plus highly affordable meals.
+Mid-range restaurants are plentiful, delivering fine local specialties.
+Street food offers quick, flavorful, and very affordable meals.

-International cuisine continues to be limited.
-Wet markets and eateries present fresh produce and prepared local snacks.
+International cuisine keeps on be limited.
+Wet markets and food halls present fresh produce and prepared local snacks.

 Finding strictly vegetarian or vegan dishes may pose a challenge in rural areas.
 Many dishes contain meat or broth.